-As a final step to complete their reconstruction, many of my patients who have had their nipple removed as part of the reconstructive surgery will have nipple reconstruction as a secondary procedure.
+As a final step in completing their reconstruction, many women who have had their nipple removed as part of the reconstructive surgery will have nipple reconstruction as a secondary procedure.
 This surgery creates a raised nipple and recreates the darker skin around the nipple (the areola) using a tattoo.

-I perform reconstruction of the nipple on an outpatient basis.
+Dr. Savalia performs reconstruction of the nipple on an outpatient basis.
 The procedure generally takes 30 to 90 minutes depending on whether one or both nipples are being reconstructed.
-The nipple will be recreated using the technique we discussed prior to surgery.
+The nipple will be recreated using the technique you discussed with Dr. Savalia prior to surgery.
 If the areola is being created using a skin graft, that will be done during this surgery as well.
 The final step, which happens after healing of the reconstructed nipple, consists of tattooing both the nipple and areola to create the proper color.

 Total recovery time following nipple surgery depends on factors such as: